EmpireWarrior81/Interactic-Renewed/README.md

 ## License

-This project follows the same license as the original Interactic mod.
+This project follows the same license as the original Interactic mod (MIT).